Riegelmann Boardwalk: Moses reconstruction

-Moses announced plans to expand it eastward, to the vicinity of Corbin Place in Brighton Beach, as well as to incorporate another 18 acre within Brighton Beach.
+Moses unsuccessfully tried to prohibit carnival barkers from the boardwalk.
+He also announced plans to expand it eastward, to the vicinity of Corbin Place in Brighton Beach, as well as to incorporate another 18 acre within Brighton Beach.
 The expansion would add capacity for 50,000 visitors along the Coney Island Beach.
 The project involved rebuilding an 800 ft stretch of the boardwalk, relocating it 300 ft inland and straightening its route; this required the condemnation of 20 buildings and the demolition of the Municipal Baths at West 5th Street.
-In October 1938, the city acquired 18 acre from developer Joseph P. Day for the eastward extension.
-Moses had originally planned to clear another 100 ft inland of the boardwalk, but these plans were modified in 1939 to preserve the amusement area there.
+City officials announced plans in August 1938 to acquire 18 acre along the Brighton Beach shoreline.
+That October, the city acquired 18 acre from developer Joseph P. Day for the eastward extension.
+The expanded beach in Brighton Beach opened to the public in July 1939, and officials began allowing bicyclists to use the boardwalk that year.

-The Board of Estimate approved the modified plan in December 1939; the approval had been delayed by one week after a landowner objected.
-Work commenced the following month.
+Moses had originally planned to clear another 100 ft inland of the boardwalk, but these plans were modified in August 1939 to preserve the amusement area there.
+The Board of Estimate approved the modified plan for the boardwalk in December; the approval had been delayed by one week after a landowner objected.
+The following month, the board provided an $850,000 appropriation for the work, and construction started on the boardwalk extension.
 To provide easier access to the boardwalk, a new street near West 9th Street was built.
 As part of the renovations, a 2 ft covering of sand, from the Rockaways and New Jersey, was placed along the entire beachfront.
+Some portions of the original boardwalk were preserved and moved using cranes.
+In addition, workers relocated lighting and emergency phone boxes; realigned Surf Avenue; and erected a lifeguard station with restrooms.
 The relocated boardwalk was completed by May 1940.
-The same year, gray paving blocks were added at Brighton 2nd and West 2nd, 15th, 21st, 27th, and 33rd Streets, as well as at Stillwell Avenue, creating firebreaks in the boardwalk.
+The same year, gray paving blocks were added at Brighton 2nd, West 2nd, West 15th, West 21st, West 27th, and West 33rd Streets, as well as at Stillwell Avenue, creating firebreaks in the boardwalk.